manohark98/LilGradX/README.md

 ### Tensor Module (`tensor.py`)

-The `Value` class is the heart of the LilGradX Clone.
-It encapsulates a scalar value along with its gradient and the backward propagation function.
-Key functionalities include:
+The `Value` class is the heart of the LilGradX .
+It encapsulates a scalar value along with its gradient and the backward propagation function. the following key functionalities included:
 - **Arithmetic Operations:** Overloaded `+`, `*`, `-`, `/`, and power operations.
-- **Activation Functions:** Implements functions like `tanh()`, `exp()`, `log()`, and `leaky_relu()`.
+- **Activation Functions:** Implemented functions like `tanh()`, `exp()`, `log()`, and `leaky_relu()`.
-- **Backpropagation:** The `backward()` method builds the computation graph and propagates gradients through it.
+- **Backpropagation:** The `backward()` method performs backpropagation in the computational graph and propagates gradients through it.

 ### Loss Functions (`losses/losses.py`)

-This module implements two loss functions:
+This module implemented two loss functions:
 - **`nll_loss(probs, target_index)`**:
   Calculates the Negative Log Likelihood loss by taking the log of the softmax probability corresponding to the target class.
 - **`mse_loss(outputs, targets)`**:
-  Computes the Mean Squared Error loss, averaging the squared differences between predictions and targets.
+  Computes the Mean Squared Error loss by averaging the squared differences between predictions and targets.

 ### Neural Network Components (`ll/`)

 This directory contains the core building blocks of your neural network:

 - **`activations.py`**:
-  Defines the `SoftmaxLayer` which normalizes the output logits into a probability distribution.
-It subtracts the maximum logit for numerical stability.
+  Defines the `SoftmaxLayer` to normalize the logit outputs of nueral layer  into a probability distribution.
+It subtracts the maximum logit to bring the  numerical stability.

 - **`layer.py`**:
   Implements the `Layer` class, which is essentially a collection of `Neuron` objects.
 The layer processes an input vector and returns the outputs.